 Prior to lysis, discard as much of the supernatant as possible, without disturbing the cell pellet.

-Promptly lyse the cells, as directed by the as directed by the commercially available RNA isolation kit (see Table of Materials).
+Promptly lyse the cells, as directed by the commercially available RNA isolation kit (see Table of Materials).
 Proceed with RNA isolation, or freeze the lysate at -80 °C to process later with additional samples.

-NOTE: RNA purity and integrity may be verified using a microcapillary electrophoresis.
+NOTE: RNA purity and integrity may be verified using microcapillary electrophoresis.

 Optional: To completely remove all traces of DNA from the purified RNA sample, use RNA clean up kit (see Table of Materials), according to manufacturer’s instructions.